TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/control/common/utils/index.rst

    .. py:method:: update(value_in, Ts, base)

-      Update the filter with a new input signal.
+      Update the filter with a new input signal of the defined size.

       :param value_in: The input signal to be filtered.
       :type value_in: ndarray